raju-cherukuri/local-storage-manager/projects/local-storage-manager/README.md

 # ngx-local-storage-manager

 The library is designed to provide a convenient and Angular-friendly way to manage local storage in Angular applications.
 It simplifies the process of storing, retrieving, and managing data in the browser's local storage.

+#### NOTE:  You can store data on both local Storage and session Storage on your browser.

 ![Static Badge](https://img.shields.io/badge/build-passing-brightgreen)
 ![GitHub Repo stars](https://img.shields.io/github/stars/raju/ngx-multilingual)